snowplow/snowplowanalytics.com/_posts/2019-12-02-snowplow-r117-biskupin/index.md

 ## Support to the spot market for core instances

-A new version of the EmrEtl Runner can be found on [our Bintray repository](https://bintray.com/snowplow/snowplow-generic/snowplow) under `r117-biskupin` version.
+A new version of the EmrEtlRunner can be found on [our Bintray repository](https://bintray.com/snowplow/snowplow-generic/snowplow) under `r117-biskupin` version.

 In order to enable spot instances, add a `core_instance_bid` setting to your `config.yml` file.
 This setting specifies a bid for an hour of EC2 spot instance in USD.